austinbarrows/kouhan-tracker/README.md

 Create a `.env.local` file in the root and add the following environment variables:
 - MONGODB_URI &mdash; Local mongodb URI (probably `mongodb://localhost:27017`)
 - MONGODB_DB &mdash; Database name for kouhan-tracker
-- GOOGLE_APPLICATION_CREDENTIALS &mdash; Path to JSON file with Firebase credentials obtained from the the Firebase project for kouhan-tracker → Service accounts → Generate new private key
+- GOOGLE_APPLICATION_CREDENTIALS &mdash; Path to JSON file with Firebase credentials obtained from the Firebase project for kouhan-tracker → Service accounts → Generate new private key
 - COOKIE_SECRET_CURRENT &mdash; Cookie secret; can be anything but UUIDs are preferred for maximal safety
 - COOKIE_SECRET_PREVIOUS &mdash; Cookie secret that MUST BE DIFFERENT from the other cookie secret; can be anything but UUIDs are preferred for maximal safety